Pjaerr/joshuaj.co.uk/src/blogposts/lets-create-data-vis-svelte.md

 }
 ```

-Next let's calculate what the colour of the region should be and then store it on the region object as an hex value.
+Next let's calculate what the colour of the region should be and then store it on the region object as a hex value.
 I will be using the following colour palette where the higher a region's contribution, the further down (ie. greener) it will be:

 ![Colour Palette](/lets-create-data-vis-svelte/colour-palette.png)